October 27, 2014

 Salaries for medical residencies vary.
 The specialty you are pursuing, as well as the part of the country you are living determine your salary.
 According to the American Medical Association, the average salary for first-year residents in the United States in 2012 was between $40,000 and $50,000 a year.
 Salaries also increase with each year of residency.
 You will likely earn more as a second and third-year resident than you did as a first-year resident.

-The number of hours residents work varies.
-You may have heard residency can be grueling, and the hours can be long.
+In understand the basics of medical residencies, it’s important to know that while the hours residents work can vary, they are usually long, grueling days.
 The number of hours you will work vary by program and specialty.
 Some residents may work 45 hours a week, while others work much more.

 For example, residencies, such as dermatology, may not require being on call, which cuts down on the hours worked.
 Other specialties, such as surgery, require call and are more time-consuming.
 The first year of residency is often the worst when it comes to the number of hours you will be required to put in.
 First-year residents are often required to work more on call hours than third and fourth year residents.